Recovery Rebate, Employee Retention Credit

 The payment amount phases out at the following AGI amounts: $75,000 for single filers, $112,500 for head of household, and $150,000 for married filing jointly.

-On the other hand, if you did miss the online Economic Impact Payment - EIP - payment registration deadline, you may still be eligible to receive the EIP in 2022 via your 2021 Tax Return if you qualify and one the following applies to you:
+On the other hand, if you did miss the online Economic Impact Payment - EIP - payment registration deadline, you may still be eligible to receive the EIP via your 2021 Tax Return if you qualify and one the following applies to you:

 - You did not register online or by mail for the EIP - if you filed a 2019 or 2020 return, there was no need to register - and did not get the EIP in 2021.

 - You received only a partial Economic Impact Payment of the maximum amount or credit of $1,400, or $2,800, plus $1,400 for each qualifying child.

-- If you experienced life changing events in 2021, you might be eligible now - for example, if you added a dependent in 2021, you may be entitled to a higher credit.
+- If you experienced life changing events in 2021 or 2020, you might be eligible for a higher credit; for example, if you added a dependent, you would get additional money for the dependent.

-- Will I receive payment if I don't owe any tax?
-If you do qualify for the Recovery Rebate refundable tax credit and if the amount of the tax credit is greater than what might you owe in 2021 Taxes, the difference gets added to your tax refund.
+Will I receive payment if I don't owe any tax?
+If you do qualify for the Recovery Rebate refundable tax credit and if the amount is greater than what might you owe in 2021 taxes for 2020 or 2021, the difference gets added to your tax refund.
 You do not need taxable income to claim the credit.

 Case Study: Let's say a single person had an AGI increase from $80,000 in 2020 to $95,000 in 2021.
 In this case, going by the 2020 AGI, the stimulus payment check was received, but in a reduced amount - around $950.
 However, based on the 2020 AGI, this single taxpayer will qualify for a further reduced Recovery Rebate on the 2021 Tax Return - around $200.
 The taxpayer does not have to pay back the difference - in this example, $750.